 Summertime and the living is…lazy.
 For most of us, anyways, it’s easy to let our actions—or lack thereof—and our expectations become a little lax this time of year.
 This was never the case with Jean-Louis Palladin, the late and much-beloved chef of The Watergate in Washington DC and Palladin in New York City.
 Even in summer, he was full of sophisticated, and, at times, quite mischievous surprises.
 Like this tomato sorbet recipe.
-Despite its unexpected and complex taste, the dish itself is sheer simplicity, which means those of us without restaurant staffs can still pull off this little act of hijinx.–LC Editors
+Despite its unexpected and complex taste, the dish itself is sheer simplicity, which means those of us without restaurant staff can still pull off this little act of hijinx.–Jean-Louis Palladin

 LC You Say Yellow Tomato, I Say Red Tomato Note